Biochemistry & Biophysics

 Online Biochemistry & Biophysics Programs

-In 2017-2018, 704 schools offered a biochemistry program of some type.
+In the 2018-2019 academic year, 725 schools offered some type of biochemistry, biophysics and molecular biology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|